ianyepan/ianyepan.github.io/_posts/2021-05-31-love-death-and-alienation.md

 > This writing is adapted from an essay I wrote for a university
 > humanity/literature class.
 >
-> It is my attempt at using the narrative method of “stream of
+> It is an attempt at using the narrative method of “stream of
 > consciousness”, in conjunction with fantasy.
 The thoughts of the
 > main character drifted between topics of God and alienation (both
 > social and family), among others.
 The references are subtle and